Analysis of Apportionment Sensitivity to Population Miscounts

 The real story here is not about which political party may have done a better job of manipulating the census process.
 The real story is that by keeping the size of the House of Representatives fixed at small number for over a century, Congress has instituted a powerful incentive for states to game the census.

 Working in tandem, the apportionment of representation and the allocation of federal funding are two overwhelmingly powerful inducements for states to manipulate the census.
 Greatly increasing the number of Representatives will virtually eliminate the first of those incentives.
 As shown with the 6,692-Representative scenario, any miscounts relative to the census will generally change a state’s representation by a commensurately small percentage.
 In contrast, under the current regime of 435, many states are incentivized to engage in an unseemly contest to win a jackpot prize in the national apportionment lottery.
+For example, by overstating its population by 4.6%, tiny Rhode Island doubled its House delegation, and increased its Electoral College delegation by 33%.

-In the meantime, until the size of the House can be sufficiently increased to minimize such inequitable outcomes, a comprehensive audit should be conducted after each census, overseen by a bipartisan congressional committee (perhaps utilizing an independent auditor).
-Said audit should be informed by statistically-significant miscount estimates for all of the states, and also identify the root causes for any consequential miscounts.
+In the meantime, until the size of the House can be sufficiently increased to minimize such inequitable outcomes, a comprehensive audit should be conducted after each census.
+Overseen by a bipartisan congressional committee (perhaps utilizing an independent auditor), said audit should be informed by statistically-significant miscount estimates for all of the states, and also identify the root causes for any consequential miscounts.
 Using that data, the ideal remedy would be for Congress to correct the apportionment of representation.
 If that is not possible, it should at least be used to adjust the intrastate congressional district boundaries so that any overcounted areas are not also overrepresented.
 And, at a minimum, this adjusted census data should be used to correct the allocation of federal funds to the states.

 At this point it should be recognized that the founders’ original design would have prevented these problems in two different ways.
 First, they had constructed counterbalancing incentives relative to the census count, as follows:.